Web of trust: WOT assisting solutions

-Physically meeting with original developer or author, is always the best way to obtain and distribute and verify and trust PGP/GPG Keys with highest trust level, and will remain as the best level of best trustworthy way.
-Publishing of GPG/PGP full Key or full Key fingerprint on/with widely known (physical/paper-material based) book, by the original author/developer, is the 2nd best form of sharing trustworthy key with and for users.
-Before meeting a developer or author, users should research on their own on the developer or author in book library and via internet, and aware of developer's or author's photo, work, pub-key fingerprint, email-address, etc.
+Meeting a developer or author in person can provide an opportunity to verify and exchange PGP/GPG keys directly.
+Publishing a PGP/GPG public key or its fingerprint in a widely distributed physical publication, such as a book, is another method of distributing key information.
+Before communicating with a developer or author, users may independently verify information about the individual, including their identity, work, public-key fingerprint, and email address, using available sources.

 However, it is not practical for millions of users who want to communicate or message securely to physically meet with each recipient users, and it is also not practical for millions of software users who need to physically meet with hundreds of software developers or authors, whose software or file signing PGP/GPG public Key they want to verify and trust and ultimately use in their computers.
 Therefore, one or more trusted third-party authority (TTPA) type of entity or group need to be available for users and be usable by users, and such entity/group need to be capable of providing trusted-verification or trust-delegation services for millions of users around the world, at any time.